nickcat03/KSS-Practice/README.md

 This page hosts the source code for the Kirby Super Star speedrunning practice hack.
 Feel free to contribute or use this code in your own projects.

 ## How to patch:
 Stable IPS patches will be uploaded to [this site](https://nippoverse.xyz/kss-practice/), but you can patch the ROM using the most recent version in this repository.
 Note that this version may not produce the most stable results, as the IPS files are intended to be more "complete" versions.
-You may use [Lunar IPS](http://fusoya.eludevisibility.org/lips/) or [Floating IPS](https://www.romhacking.net/utilities/1040/) to patch the ROM this way.
+You may use [Lunar IPS](http://fusoya.eludevisibility.org/lips/) or [Floating IPS](https://www.romhacking.net/utilities/1040/) to patch the ROM using the stable patches.
 The patch is expecting a Japanese 1.0 ROM file.

-If you would rather use the ROM in this repository, you can patch it by following below:
+If you would rather use the patch in this repository, please follow below:

 1. Clone the repository (click the big green button at the top)
 2. Download [asar](https://github.com/RPGHacker/asar) and place it in the project folder.